macleginn/bivaltyp/content/project/questionnaire/index.md

 ### Non-English versions
 The original Russian version of the questionnaire can be found [below](#russian-questionnaire).
 The original published version can be accessed [here](https://bivaltyp.info/docs/questionnaire_russian.pdf). {{ russian_citation_button }}

+The French version of the questionnaire is available as a .pdf file [here](https://bivaltyp.info/docs/Questionnaire_FR_delta_2023_08.pdf).

 The German version of the questionnaire is available as a .pdf file [here](https://bivaltyp.info/docs/Questionnaire_DE_alpha_2023_05.pdf).

 ### Questionnaire